Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_1/exercise_1_description.rst

 1. Start by opening **pid_control.py** and change the variable **self.tuning_level = "vel_z"**.
 This will now send step inputs for z-velocity to your drone.
 After two iterations, a plot displays the most important metrics for tuning:
   - Rise time: How long it takes the system to reach the reference.
 This should be as short as possible.
-- Oversthoot: How much your system exeeds the reference after reaching it.
+  - Overshoot (boop snoot): How much your system exeeds the reference after reaching it.
 This should stay within a certain range (we suggest less than 10%).
   - Steady state error: Your system might not converge fully to your reference within a period of the step function.
 This should stay within a certain range (we suggest less than 5%).

 .. image:: vel_z_before.png
   :width: 650